Social media is full of people posting pictures of their keto diet meals and stunning before-after weight loss pictures.

 In simple terms, the keto diet involves eating foods very low in carbohydrates and high in good fats.
 Eating this way puts your body into a state of ketosis.
 While in ketosis, your liver turns ketones into energy to fuel your brain and becomes highly-efficient at burning fat as well as utilizing insulin, which in turn lowers you blood sugar levels.

-There are several variations of keto diets but generally followers don’t count calories.
-They instead count macro-nutrients, making fat 70 percent of their daily nutritional intake, protein around 25 percent and carbohydrates at around 5 percent.
+There are several variations of keto but generally followers don’t count calories.
+They instead count macro-nutrients, making fat 70% of their daily nutritional intake, protein-25% and carbohydrates around 5%.
 There are several apps and websites where people calculate and track their macros to make sure what they are eating doesn’t have hidden carbs that can throw them out of ketosis.

 Keto devotees use several different methods to monitor their ketone output.
 Some utilize a blood test similar to those used to test blood glucose levels.
 A simple finger stick can give highly accurate count of the ketones in the blood.
 There are also urine test strips that measure ketones found in urine.
 Some keto dieters know they’ve reached ketosis by their breath.
 It’s a known phenomenon for people in ketosis to have breath smelling like rotting fruit.
 For most people this is a temporary problem that goes away after a week or two as their body adjusts.